Teksta versija

 Section 24.
 Procedures for the Initiation and Examination of a Verification Procedure

-(2) After the examination of a submission of a person, the Ombudsman shall initiate a verification procedure if that is in conformity with the functions and tasks of the Ombudsman and there is a possibility to solve the issue specified by the person.
+(2) After examination of a submission of a person, the Ombudsman shall initiate a verification procedure if that is in conformity with the functions and tasks of the Ombudsman and there is a possibility to address the issue specified by the person.

-(3) The initiation of a verification procedure shall not suspend the validity of laws and regulations, court judgement, administrative or other individual legal instruments, and also the procedural time periods laid down in the law.
+(3) The initiation of a verification procedure shall not suspend the operation of a law or regulation, court ruling, administrative or other individual legal act, and also the procedural time limits laid down in the law.

 (4) A verification procedure shall be examined within three months.
-If a procedure is complicated or the deadline may not be observed due to other objective reasons, the Ombudsman may extend the time limit for a time period not exceeding two years from the day when the verification procedure was initiated, notifying the submitter thereof and specifying the reasons for the extension of the time limit.
+If a procedure is complicated or the deadline may not be complied with due to other objective reasons, the Ombudsman may extend the time limit for a period not exceeding two years from the day when the verification procedure was initiated, notifying the submitter thereof and specifying the reasons for the extension of the time limit.

-(5) In the examination of a verification procedure, explanations of the parties and other persons shall be heard, opinions of specialists shall be requested, and also other activities specified by the Law that are necessary for the examination of the verification procedure shall be performed.
+(5) When examining a verification procedure, explanations of the parties and other persons shall be heard, opinions of specialists shall be requested, and also other activities specified by the Law that are necessary for the examination of the verification procedure shall be taken.

-(6) In the examination of a verification procedure, the conciliation between the parties at a dispute shall be promoted.
+(6) When examining a verification procedure, the conciliation between the parties at a dispute shall be promoted.

 [15 May 2008]